OvcharenkoBohdan/Using-regular-expressions-in-the-development-of-UiPath/README.md

 # Using regular expressions in the development of UiPath
 This article describes how to use regular expression when developing processes.

-Using regular expressions in the development of UiPath

-This article describes how to use regular expression when developing processes.

 Regular expression (regex) is a pattern (sequence of characters and metasymbols) which corresponds (or not) to the sequence of characters in the text.
 As a rule, regular expressions are used to specify the rule of searching for a sequence in the text.